hauptmedia/docker-mariadb-backup/README.md

 ## remote-galera-xtrabackup-v2

-Backups a galera cluster via a remote connection using xtrabackup.
+Backups a galera cluster via a remote connection using xtrabackup-v2 sst method.

-It creates a listening socket for receiving the state snapshot transfer

-and launches an galera arbitrator which connects to the cluster, triggers

-a state snapshot transfer and disconnects from the cluster.
+It creates a listening socket for receiving the state snapshot transfer and launches a galera arbitrator which connects to the cluster, triggers a state snapshot transfer and disconnects from the cluster.

 *Please note: The donor cluster node must be able to connect to connect to